arvidn/libtorrent/docs/manual.rst

  * Disk caches perform much better than in full allocation and raises the download speed limit imposed by the disk.

- * Works well on filesystems that doesn't support sparse files.

 The algorithm that is used when allocating pieces and slots isn't very complicated.
 For the interested, a description follows.